European Astronaut Corps

 The European Astronaut Corps is a unit of the European Space Agency (ESA) that selects, trains, and provides astronauts as crew members on U.S. and Russian space missions.
 The corps has 13 active members, able to serve on the International Space Station (ISS).
 The European Astronaut Corps is based at the European Astronaut Centre in Cologne, Germany.
 They can be assigned to various projects both in Europe (at ESTEC, for instance) or elsewhere in the world, at NASA Johnson Space Center or Star City.

+History

 Current members

-As of 2023 are six active members of the European Astronaut Corps.
-Five of the six were selected in 2009, and one was selected in 2015.
+As of 2024, there are eleven active members of the European Astronaut Corps.
+Five were selected in 2009, one was selected in 2015, and the remaining five selected in 2022.

+Missions in italics are scheduled and subject to change.

-All of the current members of the corps have flown to space and have visited the ISS.
-French astronaut Thomas Pesquet is the member of the corps who has accumulated the most time in space with 396 days, 11 hours and 34 minutes.
+All of the current members of the corps, other than the 2022 ESA Group, have flown to space and have visited the ISS.
+French astronaut Thomas Pesquet is the member of the corps who has accumulated the most time in space with 396 days, 11 hours, and 34 minutes.
 He is the record holder for all the European astronauts in history.
-The corps currently includes one woman, Samantha Cristoforetti, who formerly held the record for the longest spaceflight by a woman.
-Timothy Peake, a member of the 2009 group, retired in 2023.
+The corps currently includes Samantha Cristoforetti, who formerly held the record for the longest spaceflight by a woman.